-

 # check_last: 3

 # Apply color to console output.
-Can be overridden with --no-color
+Defaults to true.

 # color: false